Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 Each Album includes a title and a small description of the content and it is possible to edit this values any time.
 The Share option is still Primitive for it is only possible to share through email.

-The developers did not advanced much more information regarding the development processes.
-So the team decided to simulate what would it be like if the Project had been supervised under different Processes.
+The developers did not advanced much more information regarding the first development processe they used.
+So we decided to simulate what would it be like if the Project had been supervised under some 3 different Processes.

 It is important to know:
 - Team with 25+ elements
 - Distributted into other small groups